eoinkelly/ember-runloop-handbook/README.md

 ## Problems

-What are the problems that the Runloop solves?
+What are the problems that the runloop solves?

 ### Problem #1 - Clashing events